sboday/edx-documentation/en_us/shared/manage_live_course/discussions.rst

 Components`.
 The result is a discussion topic associated with a unit and its content.

+.. note:: When learners access courses using the edX mobile apps, content- specific discussion topics cannot currently be viewed "inline" as part of the course content, although they can be viewed along with course-wide discussions on the **Discussion** page.

 .. warning:: Follow the recommended steps to add discussion components.
 Do not create discussion topics by using the **Duplicate** button in Studio, and do not reference the same discussion ID in more than one place in your course.